A link to reset your password has been sent to your email

 Didn't receive an email?
 Resend

 This tour stretches over 19 days starting in the bustling city of Cape Town, travels through the unique landscape of Namaqualand (with flowers in bloom during spring) and through the vast expanses of Namibia.
 Experience the many sides of this captivating region, watch a traditional San Bushman dance, do a mokoro trail into the Okavango Delta, spot wildlife in Chobe National Park, soak up the incredible views of Victoria Falls.
-Offering you several nights under the African sky and transport in an air-conditioned premium overland safari vehicle (fitted with 12 ultimate safari seats), ensuring that you receive an unforgettable experience in Africa.
+Offering you several nights under the African sky and transport a Premium Overland Safari Truck (fitted with 12 Ultimate Safari Seats), ensuring that you receive an unforgettable experience in Africa.
 With time to explore on your own and optional activities, you will soak up the beauty and diversity of Southern Africa.

 Overnight in comfortable three-star graded lodges, hotels, and bungalows with twin shared en suite rooms.
 Most rooms in Southern Africa don’t have mosquito nets, as it is not needed.

 Some establishments will have fans instead of air-conditioning.
 All breakfasts and most dinners are included and will be served by your overnight hosts.
 All accommodation is shared between (same gender) members of the tour group unless you booked with partner/friend/family member or a single supplement.

 There is a possibility to request for a pre and post night accommodation at an additional cost.
 Please send an inquiry for more details.